Check out the new books we’ve added to our collection since March. Here are just a few of the new titles:

 New titles

-Check out the new books, movies, and music we added to our collection in January and February.
+Check out the new books and music we’ve added to our collection since November.
 Here are just a few of the new titles:

 -